intro2r/intro2r/unit2/labs.md

 title: Unit 2 Labs
 ---

-# Unit 2: Working with Data | Labs
+# Unit 2: Working with Data: Labs

 These labs test and build on the material presented in the SWIRL lessons.

-Scroll down or click here to check how to submit them.
+Scroll down or click [here](../unit2/labs.html#how-to-submit-your-labs) to to check how to submit them.

  - - -

-## Lab 1
+# Lab 1

-1. Matrix operations I
+## 1. Matrix operations I

   a.
 Create a vector from 1 to 20 using whatever method you like.
   a.
 Convert this vector into a 4 column matrix.